 This guide is a travel and tourist guide including accommodation about the country of Polska which is located in central Europe.
 You are very welcome to visit our site and we hope that you will enjoy the experience.

 Our guide is easy to use as each village, town and city has it’s own page with useful information for the visitor.
 Not all sections appearing on the left of our guide, on Miechów may have information as this is an ongoing project.

-It may be the case that some sections of Miechów Travel and Tourist Guide have not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Miechów Travel and Tourist Guide.
+It may be the case that some sections of Miechów Travel Guide have not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Miechów Travel Guide.

 You will find the full range of accommodation in Miechów from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
 Some of the larger towns and cities will also have hostels.